MagQ98/haunted-house/README.md

 ### Fixed Bugs or Issues

 <ul>
 <li>When a user made a choice in game that resulted in their death, they were met with an option to try again.
-If the user answered yes they were brought to the beginning of the game where they were asked again if they would like to play</li>
+If the user answered yes they were brought to the beginning of the game where they were asked again if they would like to play.
+This interaction ended up being very repetitive so the function was changed to start the story at a different stage when the user chose to try again</li>
-<li>This interaction ended up being very repetitive so the function was changed to start the story at a different stage when the user chose to try again</li>
+<li>While creating my project I had an idea to make the text appear on the screen letter by letter, as if it was being typed out in real time.
+I did this by finding a library on this site here https://www.101computing.net/python-typing-text-effect/.
+Once downloaded I changed all the print and input functions to typingPrint and typingInput functions.
+This had the desired effect and worked in the Github terminal.
+Unfortunately it didn't work in the Heroku terminal and instead delayed the text so it had to be taken out</li>
 </ul>
 <img src="assets/images/try_again.JPG" alt="Try again" style="max-width:100%;">